 The Global Epidemic of Underreported Sexual Violence

 Globally, rape remains one of the most underreported crimes.
-According to the World Health Organization, 1 in 3 women worldwide has experienced either physical or sexual intimate partner violence or non-partner sexual violence in their lifetime.
-But the numbers don’t even begin to reflect the true scale.
+The World Health Organization says 1 in 3 women worldwide has faced physical or sexual violence.
+That number barely shows the true scale.

-Shame, stigma, fear of retaliation, and distrust in legal systems force countless survivors into silence.
-In some countries, survivors are blamed, ostracized, or even punished for speaking out.
-What’s chilling is not only how often rape happens, but how quietly it’s endured.
+Shame, stigma, fear of retaliation, and distrust in legal systems silence countless survivors.
+In some countries, people blame survivors, ostracize them, or even punish them for speaking out.
+The chilling truth is not just how often rape happens, but how quietly people endure it.

 Dark Corners of the Internet: A 70,000-Strong Community of Predators

 In 2024, a Telegram group was uncovered with over 70,000 members.
-A staggering number of mostly men who used the encrypted platform to share rape videos, images, and explicit tips on how to drug, stalk, and assault women.
-It was a how-to manual for predators.
+A staggering number of mostly men used the encrypted platform to share rape videos and images.
+They traded explicit tips on how to drug, stalk, and assault women.
+The platform became a how-to manual for predators.

 This wasn’t the dark web or some hidden corner of the internet.
-It was right there, in plain sight, enabled by technology, cloaked in group anonymity, and emboldened by the belief that women’s bodies are things to be taken, not respected.
+It sat in plain sight, enabled by technology and cloaked in group anonymity.
+Users acted with impunity, fueled by the belief that women’s bodies exist to be taken, not respected.

 Rape Culture is Global And So Must Our Response Be

-In Nigeria, South Africa, Kenya, and beyond, grassroots organizations have fought tirelessly to create safe spaces, pass survivor-centered legislation, and push for education that centers respect and equity.
-Yet, the normalization of violence is still pervasive.
+In Nigeria, South Africa, Kenya, and beyond, grassroots groups fight daily to create safe spaces.
+They push survivor-centered laws and demand education built on respect and equity.
+Yet violence still feels normal, woven into culture.

-From the whispers of “she asked for it” to the ministers who downplay sexual violence as a societal inconvenience, women’s lives remain on the periphery of policy and protection.
+From whispers of “she asked for it” to ministers who dismiss rape as a nuisance, women’s safety remains sidelined in policy and protection.

 More Than a Game: When Fiction Mirrors Reality